-COLLEGE PARK - State election officials say they are satisfied that
+COLLEGE PARK - State election officials say they are

 thousands of new touch-screen voting machines will function properly in